dataminer-site/dataminer-site.github.io/_posts/2024-05-29-access-150k-plus-datasets-from-hugging-face-with-duckdb.md

 ## Conclusion

-The integration of `hf://` paths in DuckDB significantly streamlines accessing and querying over 150,000 datasets available on Hugging Face.
+The integration of `hf://` paths in DataMiner significantly streamlines accessing and querying over 150,000 datasets available on Hugging Face.
 This feature democratizes data manipulation and exploration, making it easier for users to interact with various file formats such as CSV, JSON,  JSONL, and Parquet.
 By utilizing `hf://` paths, users can execute complex queries, efficiently handle large datasets, and harness the extensive resources of Hugging Face repositories.

 The integration supports seamless access to individual files, multiple files using glob patterns, and different dataset versions.
 DuckDB's robust capabilities ensure a flexible and streamlined data processing experience.
 This integration is a significant leap forward in making AI dataset access more accessible and efficient for researchers and developers, fostering innovation and accelerating progress in machine learning.

-Want to learn more about leveraging DuckDB with Hugging Face datasets?
+Want to learn more about leveraging DataMiner with Hugging Face datasets?
 Explore the [detailed guide](https://huggingface.co/docs/hub/datasets-duckdb).